ember-animation/ember-animated/tests/dummy/app/templates/docs/transitions.md

 {{/docs-demo}}

 You can also implement your own transitions. `slideFromSide` is a custom transition that assigns specific motions to `insertedSprites`, `keptSprites`, and `removedSprites` so that the sprite will slide to and from the side when the button is clicked and unclicked.
-When the sprite or message is an `insertedSprite`, the message will ease in, and when it is a `removedSprite` it will ease out.
+When the sprite is an `insertedSprite`, the message will ease in, and when it is a `removedSprite` it will ease out.

 ### Custom